Pathogen: Pathogenicity

 Pathogenicity is the potential disease-causing capacity of pathogens, involving a combination of infectivity (pathogen's ability to infect hosts) and virulence (severity of host disease).
 Koch's postulates are used to establish causal relationships between microbial pathogens and diseases.
 Whereas meningitis can be caused by a variety of bacterial, viral, fungal, and parasitic pathogens, cholera is only caused by some strains of Vibrio cholerae.
 Additionally, some pathogens may only cause disease in hosts with an immunodeficiency.
 These opportunistic infections often involve hospital-acquired infections among patients already combating another condition.

 Infectivity involves pathogen transmission through direct contact with the bodily fluids or airborne droplets of infected hosts, indirect contact involving contaminated areas/items, or transfer by living vectors like mosquitos and ticks.
 The basic reproduction number of an infection is the expected number of subsequent cases it is likely to cause through transmission.

 Virulence involves pathogens extracting host nutrients for their survival, evading host immune systems by producing microbial toxins and causing immunosuppression.
 Optimal virulence describes a theorized equilibrium between a pathogen spreading to additional hosts to parasitize resources, while lowering their virulence to keep hosts living for vertical transmission to their offspring.

-Types of pathogens
+Types

 Algae

-Algae are single-celled eukaryotes that are generally non-pathogenic.
-Green algae from the genus Prototheca lack chlorophyll and are known to cause the disease protothecosis in humans, dogs, cats, and cattle, typically involving the soil-associated species Prototheca wickerhami.
+Algae include single-celled eukaryotes that are generally non-pathogenic.
+Green algae from the genus Prototheca lack chlorophyll and are known to cause the disease protothecosis in humans, dogs, cats, and cattle, typically involving the soil-associated species Prototheca wickerhamii.